1987–88 Oregon State Beavers men's basketball team

 The 1987–88 Oregon State Beavers men's basketball team represented Oregon State University in Corvallis, Oregon in the 1987–88 season.

-Led by Ralph Miller, in his 18th season at Oregon State, the Beavers would finish with a record of 20–11 (12–6 Pac-10).
-The Beavers were invited to the NCAA tournament, where they lost in the first round to Louisville.
+Led by Ralph Miller in his 18th season at Oregon State, the Beavers finished with a record of 20–11 (12–6 Pac-10).
+They were invited to the NCAA tournament, where they lost in the first round to Louisville.